nchap22/Kickstarter_Challenge/Kickstarter.md

 1. One limitation is the data doesn’t show how the same play does in different months with different fundraising goals.

-2. Another limitation is the amount of time its launched to the amoutn of time it ends is not very long, it would be interesting to add another month on to the campaigns and see if it makes a difference.
+2. Another limitation is the amount of time its launched to the amount of time it ends is not very long, it would be interesting to add another month on to the campaigns and see if it makes a difference.

 ## Other Tables